 Dr. Angelou’s Saturn also squares her Mercury and Venus which adds difficulty.
 Saturn would certainly be the cage for someone who writes about caged birds that sing.
 The songbird of Venus in the chart is joined with a crestfallen Mercury, and Saturn becomes the cage which takes a person many years to rise above.
 Her second house, the house of the voice and of authorship is ruled by her Mercury, but it is her third house, the house of publishing and desires that is ruled by the exalted Venus.
 In time, Maya’s songbird would certainly be recognized.
 In 2011 she was given the Presidential Medal of Freedom and by her death in 2014 she had amassed over fifty honorary degrees.

 All the awards don’t quite describe the magnitude of her contribution.
-She is able to fully articulate the human experience in a way that trusts the reader implicitly, as though she is confiding a story to you alone, almost a style that could be called cheek-to-cheek.
+She is able to fully articulate the human experience in a way that trusts the reader to the utmost, as though she is confiding a story to you alone; a style that could almost be called cheek-to-cheek.
 She is a life witness of incredible eloquence and she was able to communicate that life in a meaningful way, and on a global scale.

 This is her poem from 1983, sometimes confused with her 1969 autobiography I Know Why the Caged Bird Sings.

 Caged Bird, from Shaker, Why Don’t You Sing? by Maya Angelou

 and floats downstream

 in the orange sun rays

 his feet are tied